 Getting in touch with a law firm and applying for a training contract is a possibility you have as a graduate if you're looking to become a solicitor.
-Keep in mind that there are very few contracts on offer, as well as that thousands of applicants battle it out for these contracts every year.
+Keep in mind that there are very few contracts on offer and thousands of applicants battling it out for these contracts every year.
 As a result, the competition is fierce and often proves exceedingly tricky for many.

-A convenient way to tip the scales to your favor when it comes to such law firm jobs, in particular, is to become the most reliable possible candidate.
+To tip the scales in your favor when it comes to such law firm jobs, you need to become the most reliable possible candidate.
 In other words, a strong academic record combined with a plethora of work experience should prove very helpful.
-On the other hand, another way to strengthen your applications involves applying for variation schemes.
+If you haven’t yet had any paid jobs in the field, volunteering can be a great way to strengthen your CV and give you an edge over your competitors.

 Winning a training contract will mean two years of hard work that’ll be more than worth it.
-Your employer law firm will grant you the opportunity to learn how to practice real legal assistant jobs and activities.
-To make your learning experience comprehensive and thorough, you'll also have the chance to rotate around various departments and gain a better understanding of different actual responsibilities.
+The law firm that employs you will give you opportunities to perform a range of interesting legal assistant jobs that will teach you how the industry works.
+To make your learning experience comprehensive and thorough, you'll also have the chance to rotate around various departments and gain a better understanding of the different responsibilities involved.

-Another popular and rewarding example of law jobs is a barrister.
-Almost identical to a training contract, you'll need to begin by securing pupillage for a firm of your choice.
-Succeeding in getting pupillage also becomes possible through immense dedication and talent.
+Another popular and rewarding example of law jobs is working as a barrister.
+Similarly to a training contract, starting off as a barrister means you'll need secure pupillage for a firm of your choice.
+Succeeding in getting pupillage also requires talent, immense dedication, and an impressive CV.

-While it is true that some chambers require direct applications, you can also use the Pupillage Gateway to apply with several different chambers.
+While it’s true that some chambers require direct applications, you can also use the Pupillage Gateway to apply with several different chambers.
 Typically, it’ll take you about a year to go through the legal pupillage positions, which consist of two halves.
 Shadowing a barrister during their time at the chambers will be your sole occupation for the first six months.
-The latter half will enable you to practice as a barrister.
+The latter half will enable you to begin practicing as a barrister.

-While incredibly exciting, well-respected, dynamic, and lucrative, a career in law does also require specific prerequisites to practice the craft well.
-When it comes to law degree jobs, there are individual crucial skills one needs to possess to build and develop a successful legal career.
+While incredibly exciting, well-respected, dynamic, and lucrative, a career in law also requires certain character traits if you want to practice the craft well.
+When it comes to law degree jobs, there are some very important individual skills one needs to possess to build and develop a successful legal career.

 Some of these include writing, time management, systems evaluation, systems analysis, speaking, social perceptiveness, service orientation, reading comprehension, persuasion, negotiation, and monitoring.

-However, learning strategies, judgment and decision making, instructing, critical thinking, coordination, complex problem solving, active listening, and active learning are also vital.
+However, learning strategies, judgment and decision making, teaching, critical thinking, coordination, complex problem solving, active listening, and active learning are also helpful.

-Aside from the previously mentioned interpersonal and academic skills, there are a few more that are not as obvious and widely-recognized, though equally crucial for various legal jobs.
+Aside from the previously mentioned interpersonal and academic skills, there are a few more that are not as obvious and widely recognized, though equally important for various legal jobs.